chentianyu1997/FL-Defender/README.md

-# How to Defend against the Label-flipping Attack in Federated Learning.
+# FL-Defender: Combating Targeted Attacks in Federated Learning.
-This repository contains PyTorch implementation of the paper: How to Defend against the Label-flipping Attack in Federated Learning.
+This repository contains PyTorch implementation of the paper: FL-Defender: Combating Targeted Attacks in Federated Learning.